Fall 2011 • Volume 11, Issue 3

 SUS: Cybersecurity, Department of Computer Information Systems and Technology (CITE)

 As the Fall 2011 semester begins, UMUC librarians look forward to working with you and your classes, either via Web Tycho or on-site, in the provision of library resources instruction.
 The transferable skill building and concept understanding that librarians offer in these sessions provide both a deeper comprehension and comfort level for your students in locating, evaluating, and using information relevant to their studies.
 This preparation and reinforcement will hold your students in good stead as they deal with the vast amount of available information during their academic careers and as productive employees and citizens.
 Please complete the Faculty Request for Library Instruction form to schedule one or more sessions for your classes.

 We look forward to working with you!

-Does a bachelors's or master's degree in emergency management sound like something you want to pursue?
+Does a bachelor's or master's degree in emergency management sound like something you want to pursue?
 Learn what it is like to embark on a career in this exciting and worthwhile field by taking a look at these Web sites specially selected by UMUC Librarians.

 The Environmental Protection Agency: Emergency Management

 EPA programs help ensure that facilities and organizations take steps to prevent oil spills, chemical accidents, and other emergencies, implement planning and preparedness requirements, and respond to environmental emergencies.

 The Federal Emergency Management Agency (FEMA) is part of the U.S. Department of Homeland Security.
 Its mission is to support United States citizens and first responders to ensure that as a nation we work together to build, sustain, and improve our capability to prepare for, protect against, respond to, recover from, and mitigate all hazards.